SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 ### Customizable risk definition

 The risk definition will be customizable for users in several iterations:
-- Configuration/extension of protection goals. <!-- &54 -->
+- Configuration/extension of protection goals <!-- &54 -->

 ### Shortcuts
 Key commands (shortcuts) are implemented for better navigation, especially with regard to accessibility.